-Calculators are not required for most of the math section of the MAP test, although an online calculator may appear at intervals to help with some questions.
+Calculators are not required for most of the math section of the MAP testing for 3rd grade, although an online calculator may appear at intervals to help with some questions.

-The math questions on the MAP test should cover a range of topics that will be familiar to most 3rd graders.
+The math questions on the MAP testing 3rd grade should cover a range of topics that will be familiar to most 3rd graders.

 There are generally 53 questions in this section, but the nature of the test means that the number of questions each student gets varies.

-Some of the areas the language section of the test may cover include:
+Some of the areas the language section of the MAP testing 3rd grade may cover include:

-The reading test section is designed for independent readers in the 3rd grade.
+The MAP reading test section is designed for independent readers in the 3rd grade.